F5Networks/f5-appsvcs-extension/docs/userguide/settings-endpoint.rst

   - restnoded.timeout
   - restjavad.timeout

-- Increase memory using these DB variables (see :ref:`Best Practices<restjavadmem>` for information  )
+- Increase memory using these DB variables (see :ref:`Best Practices<restjavadmem>` for information).
+Note that these variables have changed for some versions of BIG-IP, see `K000133258: Sys DB restjavad.useextramb has been removed after upgrade <https://my.f5.com/manage/s/article/K000133258 >`_.

   - provision.extramb
   - restjavad.useextramb